Countries assess the progress made in the fight against DLDD and map the way forward

 Land is the foundation of our societies and is a cornerstone to global food security and environmental health, zero hunger, poverty eradication and affordable energy.
 It underpins the success of the entire 2030 Agenda for Sustainable Development.

-The Dialogue will be convened in accordance with General Assembly resolutions 74/220 and 75/218.
-It will put land restoration at the center of the entire SDG agenda and for climate, biodiversity and disaster risk reduction, along the path to the CBD COP15, UNFCCC COP26, UNCCD COP15, and the 2021 Food Systems Summit.
+The Dialogue convened in accordance with General Assembly resolutions 74/220 and 75/218 put land restoration at the center of the entire SDG agenda and for climate, biodiversity and disaster risk reduction, along the path to the CBD COP15, UNFCCC COP26, UNCCD COP15, and the 2021 Food Systems Summit.

 Why: Globally, one fifth of earth’s land area – more than 2 billion hectares – is degraded, including more than half of all agricultural land.
 Unless we change how we manage soil, over 90% could become degraded by 2050.
 Land degradation negatively impacts one fifth of the planet’s land area and the livelihoods of 3.2 billion people, 40% of the global population.
 It accelerates climate change and biodiversity loss, and contributes to droughts, wildfires, involuntary migration and the emergence of zoonotic infectious diseases.
 But 1 billion hectares can be restored over the next 10 years to reverse course, and power COVID-19 recoveries and provide livelihoods at a time when hundreds of millions of jobs are at risk.